8 travel adventures for (wannabe) thrillseekers

 Hope all you adrenaline junkies out there can now add some more pulse-quickening activities to your bucket list!

 Kim is a travel blogger from The Netherlands.
 She loves to travel slowly, to really get to know a place.
 Kim often travels solo and every now and then, she takes an alpaca out for a walk or cries her eyes out when her fear of heights kicks in.
+Follow her on her trips on her travel blog Kim op Reis (in Dutch) and on Instagram.

 Want to continue reading?